 I see spiritual significance in this concerning the believers’ life…not about dogs learning tricks, but about the importance of daily discipline.
 How important daily practice is in an increasingly influential world environment where unhealthy habits can be picked up almost unnoticeably if a believer is too careless.

 Temptations in our lives, as an example, take daily resistance of those things that we know to cause unhealthy thoughts, actions and hindrances in our relationship with the Lord and with others.

 A regular client at work comes to mind who seemingly had a wonderful Godly marriage.
 Unfortunately, he failed to take seriously the use of daily discipline from his temptations to protect his marriage.
 He continually didn’t avoid spending time alone with another female and as he later reluctantly shared, he had blindly become mastered by a lack of self-control.
-Two affairs cost him that original marriage and his daughter.
+Two affairs cost him that original marriage and his relationship with his daughter.

-Continue benefial practices or avoidance in areas in our lives that are unfruitful dispite how we feel at the moment, be it laziness, curiosity, etc. because every single time and day is significant, helpful, and beneficial!
+Continue benefial practices or avoidance in personal areas that are unfruitful dispite how we feel at the moment, be it laziness, curiosity, etc. because every single time and day is significant, helpful, and beneficial!

 “I keep on disciplining my body, making it serve me so that after I have preached to others, I myself will not somehow be disqualified” ~1 Corinthians 9:27